A Different Approach to Christian Formation

 Markers of this Approach

-- Participants are encouraged to pray 2-3 times a week (or more) in order to establish a regular rhythm of openness and seeking God together.
+- Participants are encouraged to pray 3 times a week in order to establish a regular time of joint prayer.
 This habit lays the foundation for creating regular patterns of commitment.
+You can learn more here.

 - Participants are encouraged to grow in a regular pattern of reading scripture.
-Using insight from a range of Christian formation practices, KMS provides rough guidelines that can be used to assist in growing the length of time that someone spends in the word of God.
+Using insight from a range of Christian formation practices, this website provides rough guidelines that can be used to assist in growing the length of time that someone spends in the word of God.
 Readings should be done individually in this model.
+You can learn more here.

-- Participants are encouraged to settle on one form of outreach that they can all contribute to (volunteering at a homeless shelter, giving to overseas missions, personal evangelism, other types of kingdom building, etc.) Work should be done explicitly in the name of Jesus.
+- Participants are encouraged to settle on one form of outreach that they can pursue.
+This might be service at a local homeless outreach or service with a campus ministry or other forms of outreach and service.
+This is better when done together with others, but can also be done vocationally or individually.
+Work should be done explicitly in the name of Jesus.